Medical-Vision-Lab/SubsequentFracturePrediction/README.md

 ![Overview](example.jpeg)
-Validated Subsequent Fracture Prediction Model in Hip Fractured Patients Using Computational Tomography (Under review) --
+A CT-based Deep Learning Model for Predicting Subsequent Fracture Risk in Patients with Hip Fracture (Under review) --

 The repository is currently empty.
 All codes will be uploaded after publication.

+- contact: yisakk@snu.ac.kr